 Ocean eRequisition custom forms are specialized PS Suite custom forms that provide a simple and seamless workflow for ordering tests and sending eReferrals using Ocean's eReferral Network.

 Each eRequisition custom form is designed to order a specific type of test at a specific referral site.
 For example, this specific eRequisition custom form is for ordering a diagnostic imaging test at Cambridge Memorial Hospital.

 To provide a familiar experience for PS Suite users accustomed to ordering tests via fax, the eRequisition forms work in much the same manner.
 Like a faxed form, a user adds the custom form to the chart in the usual manner.
-Patient information, such as the name, health number, and address, is prepopulated for quick entry, just like faxable forms.
-However, instead remaining idly in the chart to await a fax transmission, these forms will open a secure link to an Ocean eRequisition ordering form in your computer's web browser, so that you may order the test in real-time.
+Patient information, such as their name, health number, and address, is pre-populated for quick entry, just like faxable forms.
+However, instead of remaining idly in the chart to await a fax transmission, these forms will open a secure link to an Ocean eRequisition ordering form in your computer's web browser, so that you may order the test in real-time.

 Advantages Over Traditional Requisition Forms

 eRequisitions offer numerous advantages over the traditional print/fax method: